bherbruck/mongraphql/README.md

 ## Motivation

 I hate boilerplate.
+Graphql apis written in nodejs have **way** too much boilerplate.
 This is heavily inspired by [dgraph](https://dgraph.io/).

-## Goals
+## Features

 - npm package that can be used to augment an existing schema
 - instant graphql server from **only** a `.graphql` schema using:
   - npm executable package
   - docker image

+## Roadmap

+- add mongo query filters for graphql
-- graphql decorator support for things like auth and custom relations
+- add graphql decorator support for things like auth and custom relations

 ## Example